Ch0pin/AVIator/README.md

 After filling the provided inputs and selecting the output path an executable is generated according to the chosen options.

+### RTLO option

+In simple words, spoof an executable file to look like having an "innocent" extention like 'pdf', 'txt' etc.
+E.g. the file "testcod.exe" will be interpreted as "tesexe.doc"

+Beware of the fact that some AVs alert the spoof by its own as a malware.

+### Set custom icon

+I guess you all know what it is :)

 ### Bypassing Kaspersky AV on a Win 10 x64 host (TEST CASE)